Cycling74/min-api/doc/GuideToThreading.md

 As we have seen there are good reasons for both approaches.
 The deferred approach can lead to unexpected behavior if not thought out.
 The consequences of the agnostic approach if not throught out, however, can be catastrophic and lead to program instability and unpredictability.

-That said, you are not off the hook.
-If you declare a `message<>` to be scheduler-safe you still must do the work to ensure that it really is scheduler safe.
+That said, you are not off the hook. *If you declare a `message<>` to be scheduler-safe you still must do the work to ensure that it really is scheduler safe*.

 ## Correct Threading for Output